4ntoine/mv3_spec_c4/README.md

 ### Browser containers

 As a deplayable thing a web extension is a single file.
-As a runnable thing a web extension is separated into **Content script** and webext **Background script** which are hosted in separate processes.
-Once installed a background script is executed as a *Service worker*.
-One a new page (tab) is loaded, a content script is injected into its context.
+As a runnable thing a web extension is separated into **Content script** and webext **ServiceWorker script** which are hosted in separate processes.
+Once installed a service script is executed.
+Once a new page (tab) is loaded, a content script is injected into its context.
 Both scripts are able to communicate with Browser via public APIs (that are different for script type) and together via messages.
-Web extension (background script) fetches the changes from filters back-end.
+Web extension (service worker script) fetches the changes from filters back-end.

 ```plantuml
 @startuml